An introduction to a work in progress

 Britain’s structural crisis remains unresolved yet its causes and possible solutions are now better understood.
 Green socialists maintain that democracy, in all spheres of social life at all geographical scales, is the key to harnessing new technologies and forms of governance to enable global sustainable development.
 Their views deserve consideration in geography classrooms alongside other views and Unesco’s guidance on education for sustainable development and global citizenship invites geography teachers to draw on advances in critical academic geography and critical education to develop a curriculum truly relevant to the lives of today’s teenagers.

 It was such thinking that let me to return to the topic of socialist or critical school geography.
 To my knowledge there is no text that argues for the reform of school geography from a leftwing perspective, yet there is an urgent need for one if the concerns and hopes of older school students are to be realistically addressed.
 The theory and practice of secondary school geography has improved immeasurably over the last four decades, but I hope to convince readers that its critical elements remain underdeveloped despite the resources that critical academic geographers and educationalists provide.

 The following considerations continue to shape my writing of the book:

-- Critical social theory is important to understanding how the world works and how it might be changed for the better.
+- Critical social theory is key to understanding how the world works and how it might be changed for the better.
 It informs both critical academic geography and critical education and represents powerful knowledge which school students should consider in ways appropriate to their age, ability and interests.

 - Critical pedagogy seeks to counter false understandings (ideology), help people understand the causes of oppression, and offer liberating alternatives.
 Three forms of critical pedagogy are particularly relevant for school geogaphy: eco-pedagogy, the pedagogy of place, and post-colonial pedagogy.

 - Teenagers face a troubled and fast changing world.
 They have many concerns including school, jobs, housing, the environment, and their mental health.
 The curriculum units in this book seek to address these concerns.